 The most recent to our collection is Nàdar, which is Gaelic for ’Nature’.
 The name reflects how we harnessed the power of nature and science to create this world-first climate positive spirit.
 With a carbon footprint of -1.54kg CO2eq per bottle, Nàdar Gin is at the forefront of fighting climate change and biodiversity loss - the biggest challenges humankind has ever faced.

 As a field-to-bottle farm and distillery, Arbikie are uniquely able to experiment and innovate by distilling unexpected crops as a base spirit and assessing their carbon impact.
 With the amazing help and research from the James Hutton Institute and Abertay University, this is when the unassuming pea became hero.

 Growing this crop means no nitrogen fertiliser is needed, avoiding the negative environmental impact of its production and use.
 As well as growing peas on our farm also benefits the ecosystem by supporting pollinating insects and improving soil quality - aiding subsequent crops.
 The residue left over from our distillation processes can also be used as a protein rich animal-feed, reducing the dependency on imported feed - it’s wider use could even solve Europe’s animal-feed eco-challenges!

--During lockdown, Arbikie's brand ambassadors from across Scotland have formed the A Team Takeover to release a weekly episode of their favourite product and shaking together a cocktail.
-In celebration of World Gin Day and everyone watching at home we are hosting a GIVEAWAY...
+- During lockdown, Arbikie's brand ambassadors from across Scotland have formed the A Team Takeover to release a weekly episode of their favourite product and shaking together a cocktail.
+In celebration of World Gin Day and everyone watching at home we are hosting a GIVEAWAY on our Instagram...

 All we want to know is out of the three gin cocktails made on the A Team Takeover, what is your favourite?